padawin/site/src/articles/delete-merged-branches.md

 ### Forget about deleted branches

-When someone deletes a remote branch, the other clones of the project don''t see them as deleted.
+When someone deletes a remote branch, the other clones of the project don't see them as deleted.
 To stop keeping track of the deleted branches, run:

 	git fetch -p origin